diasks2/real_data_tests/README.md

 1. **Version Control**: Commit your SQL dumps to version control so all developers have access to the same test data.
 2. **Meaningful Names**: Use descriptive names for your dump files that indicate the scenario they represent.
-3. **Data Privacy**: Be careful not to commit sensitive data.
-Consider anonymizing personal information before creating dumps.
+3. **Data Privacy**: Always use anonymization for sensitive data before creating dumps.
-4. **Selective Collection**: Use `excluded_associations` to prevent collecting unnecessary or sensitive associations.
+4. **Association Control**: Use association filtering to keep dumps focused and maintainable.
+5. **Unique Identifiers**: Use record IDs in anonymized data to maintain uniqueness (e.g., emails).

 ## Development